jpchip/mke-frozen-treats/README.md

 type LoadFunction = (browser: Browser, site: MkeFrozenTreatsImporter.Site) => string;
 ```

-By default the importer loads up the site.json
+By default the importer loads up the site.json located in the importer directory.
+It outputs to `/sites/output.json` by default, but you can set a custom destination with the `--output` flag.

 ## Tests